iotaledger/iota.py/docs/transfers.rst

 obtain two tips by requesting them from a node.
 In PyOTA, :py:meth:`~Iota.get_transactions_to_approve` does the job: it returns a ``trunk`` and a ``branch`` :py:class:`TransactionHash`.

-Our bundle will validate these two transactions once in the Tangle.
+Because our bundle references these two transactions, it will validate them once it is added to the Tangle.

 4. Do Proof-of-Work
 ~~~~~~~~~~~~~~~~~~~

-The bundle has been finalized, inputs have been signed, we have two tips,
+The bundle has been finalized, inputs have been signed, and we have two tips;
 now it's time to prepare the bundle to be attached to the Tangle.
-All
+As noted in the previous section, every
-transactions reference two other transactions in the Tangle, therefore we need
+transaction references two other transactions in the Tangle; therefore we need
 to select these references for each transaction in our bundle.

 We also know that transactions `within the bundle are linked together`_ through